R3D4C7/SigAnalyzer/README.md

 <br>
 Here's what that looks like.
 <br>
-To switch between the game and SigAnalyzer, with Always On Top enabled, press the right-ctrl key and the cursor will move to the input box awaiting your signature input.
+To switch between the game and SigAnalyzer, with Always On Top enabled, press the right-ctrl key and the cursor will move to the input box awaiting your signature input for a seamless transition.
+No tabbing out needed.
 <br>
 <img width="1920" height="1077" alt="image" src="https://github.com/user-attachments/assets/09197893-8c99-41ac-869e-918ce3dc8169" />
 </div>